emmanuelagarry/eagrouter/README.md

 ```

  You can find me on linkedin to ask for more info.
-This project is stable but is in aplha state for now.
+This project is stable but is in beta state for now.
+Please use and drop issues if any on github.
 https://www.linkedin.com/in/emmanuel-agarry-a22931122/